holokit/holokit-1-sdk/README.md

 ## Prerequists(iOS)
 * You must be an [Apple Developer](https://developer.apple.com/programs/).
-* An iOS device that supports ARKit and running iOS 11.
+* An iOS device that supports ARKit and running iOS 11.3.
     * We tested HoloKitSDK with iPhone 7 Plus.
-    * See below for guidance on upgrading to iOS 11.
+    * See below for guidance on upgrading to iOS 11.3.
-* Unity 2017.2.0f3 or later.
+* Unity 2017.3.1f3 or later.
 Make sure you installed iOS components.
-* [XCode 9](https://developer.apple.com/download/).
+* [XCode 9.3](https://developer.apple.com/download/).
 You need to log in to download it with your Apple Developer account.

 ## Prerequists(Android)
 * An Android device that supports ARCore with Android SDK version 7.0 (API Level 24) or higher.
 - Google Pixel and Pixel XL (tested)
 - Samsung Galaxy S8
-* Unity 2017.2.0f3 or later.
+* Unity 2017.3.1f3 or later.
 Make sure you installed Android components.
 * Android Studio with Android SDK installed.
 - Prepare your device
   - Enable developer options
   - Enable USB debugging
-  - Download the [ARCore Service](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview/arcore-preview.apk), then install it with the following adb command: adb install -r -d arcore-preview.apk
+  - Download the [ARCore Service Preview 2](https://github.com/google-ar/arcore-android-sdk/releases/download/sdk-preview2/arcore-preview2.apk), then install it with the following adb command: adb install -r -d arcore-preview2.apk

 ## Quick Start(iOS)
 1. Import "HoloKitSDK" folder under "Assets" folder into a new Unity project.